 The full Swales and Feak text, Academic Writing for Graduate Students, 3rd ed., can be purchased here.
 It’s an excellent reference, and I use it frequently in my work with graduate students.

 Professors often complain that students write their literature reviews as a long string of summaries: “First, Author A (2015) states X. He used Y methods and had Z many participants.
 He found that…

 Second, Author B (2019) states that… She used X methods to….
 She concluded that…”

 Generally speaking, this is NOT what professors want you to do.
-Instead, they want you to “synthesize” the literature, meaning that you organize your literature review around key themes, and incorporate the authors/sources into this discussion.
+Instead, they want you to “synthesize” (or “integrate”) the literature, meaning that you organize your literature review around key ideas (or themes), and incorporate the authors/sources into this discussion.
 In other words, your discussion is idea-driven (or topic-driven) rather than paper-driven.

 For example, a “synthesized” literature review might include sentences like this one: “There are many schools of thought on topic X. The principal schools of thought are Y, Z, and T… One of the principal contemporary defenders of the Y position is Author A (2015), who argues that…”